Malekaia/Marcus/README.md

 marcus = "0.1.1"
 ```

-The Marcus crate can also be included from the [Github repository](https://github.com/Malekaia/Marcus):
+The Marcus crate can also be included from the [GitHub repository](https://github.com/Malekaia/Marcus):

 ```rust
 glob = "0.3.0"